 C.O.P. participants are observers ONLY.
 They report criminal and suspicious activity to the police and should not attempt to get involved.
 Police support is also provided in different ways based on community needs.

-If you or your community organization is interested in starting a C.O.P. program please contact the Operation Crime Watch Liaisons at (443) 984-2371 or (443) 984-9521.
-In addition, you may contact the community relations police officer in your police district.
+If you or your community organization is interested in starting a C.O.P. program please contact the Operation Crime Watch Liaison via email.
+In addition, you may contact the community relations police officer in your patrol district.